 Medicare Benefit Limit Reached: What to Do Next

-"You have used all of your covered days"
+"Medicare says I used all my covered days"

 What This Means

 Medicare has a set number of covered days, visits, or dollar amounts for certain services.
 Your claim was denied because you have reached that limit.
+On your notice this usually appears as CARC code CO-119, “Benefit maximum for this time period or occurrence has been reached,” or CO-35, “Lifetime benefit maximum has been reached.”
 This does not mean the care was unnecessary — it means you have used all the coverage Medicare provides for this type of service in the current time period.

 Common benefit limits include: